Flow-Gee/cities2-realistic-density/README.md

 **Then this mod is just right for you.**

+> [!NOTE]
+> This mod is originally created by **89pleasure**.
+They have given me permission to maintain and continue development on this mod.

 ## Features:
 - Increased employee numbers for Commercial, Industrial, and Office zones
 - Increased employee numbers for service buildings such as schools, hospitals, clinics, power plants, police, fire stations, cargo train terminals, and harbors